 * Please note the quarterly floating rate on the Series B and Series D Preferred Shares will be reset every quarter.

-All currency is expressed in Canadian dollars except where noted.
+All currency is expressed in Canadian dollars (unless otherwise noted).
 When the dividend payment date falls on a weekend or holiday the payment is made the following business day.

 About TransAlta Corporation: